gowtham1723/gowtham1723.github.io/_publications/2025-08-18-paper-title-number-6.md

 citation: 'Premananth, G., Kugathasan, V., Espy-Wilson, C. (2025) Analyzing the Impact of Accent on English Speech: Acoustic and Articulatory Perspectives.
 Proc.
 Interspeech 2025, 1493-1497, doi: 10.21437/Interspeech.2025-2342'
 ---

-This paper is about the use of a feature fusion of articulatory and acoustic features for schizophrenia severoty estimation.
+This paper is about analyzing how accents affect speech production when compared to native speakers by using articulatory features and acoustic features and interpreting those differences.